-There are approximately 26 million veterans alive today.
+There are over 600,000 Vietnam Veterans alive, as of 2020.
 More than a quarter of Americans who die each year are veterans.
 A huge wave of new veterans from recent periods of service will need hospice care.
 However, the Veterans Administration reports that only about a third of veterans have enrolled for VA benefits.
 Many are not aware of the benefits available to them, including the Medicare Hospice Benefit and VA-paid hospice care.

 Who provides palliative care services?

 - Palliative care is part of every enrolled Veteran’s Uniform Medical Benefits Package

 - Veterans can get VA health care and benefits along with palliative care

 - VA facilities provide inpatient palliative care and a growing number of VA facilities can provide similar services in a VA clinic or in the home through Home-Based Primary Care (HBPC) Programs